kaihendry/dabase.com/content/blog/5G-a-race-to-the-bottom.md

 Operators across the world have long become shells of just trying to save money for these technological shifts and paying governments to licence spectrum.
-And lets add some salt to the wounds with shifting legislation and compliance demands.
+And lets add some salt to the wounds with increasing legislation and compliance demands.

-They buy off the shelf "managed" software to try **reduce costs and risk**.
+Operators buy off the shelf "managed" software to try **reduce costs and risk**.
 There are hardly any developers in any operator.
 Operators are just investment vehicles.